Scripts

 ---|---|

-When you execute this .csd file in the terminal, your output should include something like this:
+The console output should include something like this:

 And there should be a complaint because the empty .sco file has not been written: